kelveden/milli/README.md

 Installation
 ------------
 milli is a single library with no dependencies.

-You can either pull the latest from the source `build` folder or install with bower:
+If you intend to use milli javascript running in a browser, install with bower:

-	bower install milli
+	bower install milli --save-dev

+alternatively, for server-side use, use npm:

+    npm install milli --save-dev

+(You could, of course, install with npm and then use from client-side code via some sort of browserify-type package.)

 Usage
 -----